 Goat Chase (detail)

 Study Session, 2024, 60x48 in, Oil, acrylic, glitter paper on canvas : This painting began as a pile of studio scraps: a doodle of a chair, a scribble that looked like socks, an arrow from an old street sign.
-I started stacking them like thoughts that never found a shelf.
-If it feels oddly familiar, that’s because it’s built from the quiet things we overlook—until they start talking back.
+It’s built from the quiet things we overlook.

 Study Session (Detail)